ZivHoch/Data-Visualization/README.md

 * Return to the tree layout.
 Which quality metric can be additionally optimized to improve the layouts your have constructed?
 Implement a suggested improvement and evaluate the results.
 * Return to the force-directed algorithm.
 Implement the speed-up of computing repulsive forces using quad-tree.
 Measure the time that the layout algorithm takes for N iterations with and without speed up.
 Discuss your results.
 * Return to the layered layout.
 Implement the step of node positioning using quadratic programming.
 Get creative: propose your own method for node positioning.
 Compare the results.
 * Return to the layered layout.
 Implement drawing of the edges using curves (e.g. splines or any other choice of yours) to improve the quality of the result.
-You can check yEd on how the final drawings may look like.
+You can check yEd on how the final drawings may look like.✅
 * Return to the multilayer/clustered graphs visualization.
 Expand your method to work for more than two clusters.
 For this, you need to find a way to arrange an arbitrary number of boxes (containing layouts of the layers) next to each other.
 We do not recommend just to stack them vertically or horizontally. ✅
 * Return to your edge-bundling implementation.
 Implement the Gaussian smoothing to make your bundles look better.